- Possess a valid and unrestricted license to practice medicine

 - Some MOC activity every two years

-- 100 points every five years (at least 20 in practice assessment, at least 20 in medical knowledge)
+- 100 points every five years (at least 20 in medical knowledge)

 - Points earned every two years will also count toward your five-year requirement, and also count toward the milestones for the certifications you are maintaining.
 Points earned count toward all certifications being maintained.